Togo national football team attack: Attack

 On 8 January 2010, the Togo national team bus was attacked by gunmen as it traveled through the Angolan province of Cabinda for the Africa Cup of Nations.
 The bus came under machine gun fire just after it had crossed the border from the Republic of the Congo into the Angolan exclave province of Cabinda.
 All of Togo's initial Group B games were to take place in the Estádio Nacional do Chiazi stadium in Cabinda.

 According to rebel leader Mingas, the attack was carried out by his Commander Sametonne who claimed 15 FLEC fighters participated in the ambush.
-The siege lasted for at least 30 minutes.
+The attack lasted for at least 30 minutes.
 The bus driver, Mário Adjoua, was killed, cutting off all possible means of escape.
 The passengers hid beneath the seats.
 A security team of around 10 men in two cars travelling with the team returned the attackers' fire.

 FC Vaslui defender Serge Akakpo was badly wounded by bullets and lost blood, as was goalkeeper Kodjovi Obilalé.
 Alongside both players, Vice-President Gabriel Ameyi of the Togolese Football Federation and seven members including a journalist and two team doctors were wounded.
 Emmanuel Adebayor said the attack was, "one of the worst things I've ever been through in my life."
 He had to carry his screaming teammates into the hospital as he was one of those least affected.
 Thomas Dossevi said, "It was a real hell.
 Twenty minutes of shots, of blood and fear," and Richmond Forson said, "The bus carrying the luggage was riddled.
 Maybe they thought we were there.
 Then they opened fire, even against our coaches.
 It was terrible."
 Dossevi said the team was "machine-gunned, like dogs."

-The Angolan separatist guerrilla group Front for the Liberation of the Enclave of Cabinda (FLEC) has claimed responsibility for the attack.
+The Angolan separatist guerrilla group Front for the Liberation of the Enclave of Cabinda (FLEC) claimed responsibility for the attack.
 A statement signed by FLEC's secretary general Rodrigues Mingas said, "This operation is just the start of a series of planned actions that will continue to take place in the whole territory of Cabinda."
-French Foreign Ministry spokesperson, Bernard Valero said that "inciting violence is totally unacceptable" and Mingas could be prosecuted under French laws for making such statements.
+French Foreign Ministry spokesperson Bernard Valero said that "inciting violence is totally unacceptable" and Mingas could be prosecuted under French laws for making such statements.

-A larger offshoot group known as Armed Forces of Cabinda (FLEC-FAC) also claimed the responsibility.
+A larger offshoot group known as Armed Forces of Cabinda (FLEC-FAC) also claimed responsibility.
 The leader of the group Jean-Claude N'Zita dismissed Mingas' faction as opportunist.

 Victims

-Three people were killed and nine others injured.
+Three people were killed and nine others injured in the attack.